-Auditors must summarise their skills and experience relevant to regulatory compliance audits.
-Typical examples include work done within the water, environment or sustainability industries or with planning post-approval requirements audits.
+Auditors must summarise their previous skills and experience relevant to regulatory compliance audits.
+Typical examples include work done within the water, environment or sustainability industries or with planning post approval requirements audits.

-Evidence may include the following:
+Evidence of previous skills and experience relevant to regulatory compliance may include the following:

-- Leading regulatory compliance audits of statutory requirements of relevant programs. - Prior experience and/or understanding of quality management systems and compliance audits.
+- Previous experience leading regulatory compliance audits of statutory requirements of relevant programs. - Prior experience and/or understanding of quality management systems and compliance audits.

 This requirement must be evidenced with an audit log that includes a minimum of at least four previous audits conducted, in the water industry.
-The audit log must outline the audit type, role performed (e.g. auditor, lead auditor), project referee contact details (client/business name/contact number), brief audit summary, the time period of the engagement (i.e. date or period audit was conducted) and time spent conducting the audit.
-A sample audit log template is provided in Appendix A of Application for WIC Act Audit Services Panel - Form B, however, a different format or spreadsheet can be submitted, as long as it includes the required information.
+The audit log must outline the audit type, role performed (e.g. auditor, lead auditor), project referees' contact details (client/business name), a brief audit summary, the time period of the engagement (e.g. date or period it was conducted) and time spent conducting the audit.
+A sample audit log template is provided in Appendix A of Application for WIC Act Audit Services Panel - Form B, however, a different format or spreadsheet can be submitted, as long as it includes all of the required information.